 There’s more to building a website than just hiring someone else to do it.
 It’s called website “building” because you are building something.
 And like building a house, you need to know what it’s going to look like and what components you’re going to need.
 Once you know these things, you’ll have a better idea of how what it’s going to cost and who you should hire.

-To start figuring out what you need, you’ll need to decide what kind of website you want.
+To start figuring out what you need, you’ll need to decide what kind of site you want.
 Is it going to be an online shop?
 A portfolio of your photography?
 The next Facebook?
-A DIY website builder??

 Choosing a domain name

 For so many dreaming of having their website, the first thing they mull over is the domain name.
-If you’re reading this article, you’ve probably already invested a healthy amount of time typing your dream domain names into your browser to see if it is taken yet.
+If you’re reading this, you’ve probably already invested some time checking if your dream domain is already taken.

-Choosing your domain is undoubtedly one of the more fun parts of building a website (until you realize a computer company has already taken the perfect name for your apple shop), but it does add costs to the process.
+Choosing your domain is undoubtedly one of the more fun parts of building a website, but it does add costs to the process.
 First, you have to buy your domain name (prices can vary wildly, from $5 to $5,000), and then you have to pay to renew it (typically $10-$20 per year).

 Finding web hosting